-A recent seminar at The Design Museum in Kensington discussed multidisciplinary approaches to design.
+An event at The Design Museum in Kensington, Industry Insights: Multidisciplinary Approaches to Design, discussed multidisciplinary approaches to design.
 As a significant part of my graphic design practice involves working with people from other disciplines, mostly scientists, it was interesting to attend the event and hear the views being put forward.
 Four speakers talked about their experience of working in multidisciplinary teams and projects:

 Mike Thompson, from the art/design collective Thought Collider, who talked about art projects and so didn’t relate directly to my own research work.
 He did, however, raise the very relevant concept of ‘thinking through making’, as outlined in Tim Ingold’s book Making: anthropology, archaeology, art and architecture.

 Natsai Chieza, of the biodesign laboratory Faber Futures, who talked in particular about a project that created sustainable dyes from living organisms (the header image shows the purple dye that is produced).
 She made interesting points about the role of design thinking in these multidisciplinary projects, advocating that designer should be involved at an early stage of scientific research, although very much as part of a multidisciplinary, rather than an interdisciplinary, team.
 She also emphasised the importance of ‘making to learn’, closely linked to the ‘thinking through making’ discussed by Mike Thompson.

 Amy Frascella, chief designer of colour and materials at Jaguar Land Rover, also spoke of the importance of multidisciplinary teams.